lucatume/wp-browser/docs/v3/modules/WPCLI.md

 ### Environment configuration

-The wp-cli binary supports [a set of enviroment variables to modify its behavior](https://make.wordpress.org/cli/handbook/config/#environment-variables).
+The wp-cli binary supports [a set of environment variables to modify its behavior](https://make.wordpress.org/cli/handbook/config/#environment-variables).

 These environment variables can be set on the commands ran by the `WPCLI` module using the optional `env` array in the module configuration.
 The example configuration below shows all of them with some **example** values.